1. What’s the cost for Simple SSL? Is it really free?

-Easy! you’ll find the button in the add-ons tab of your site’s Flywheel dashboard.
-For a full guide with all the steps, check out How do I add Simple SSL to my site?
+Easy! you’ll find the Enable SSL button on the Overview tab of your site’s Flywheel dashboard.
+For a full guide with all the steps, check out this help article: How do I add Simple SSL to my site?

 Absolutely!
 Most sites will be just fine replacing their existing cert with Simple SSL, as long as you don’t need an OV, EV or wildcard cert.

-For full directions, see How do I switch from using my own SSL certificate to using Simple SSL?
+For full directions, see the help article: How do I switch from using my own SSL certificate to using Simple SSL?

 As long as your domain is already pointed to Flywheel, the validation should happen automatically within about 10–15 minutes.
 Otherwise, validation may take up to 48 hours after your domain’s DNS settings are properly configured, though it’s usually much faster.

-If your domain isn’t pointed to Flywheel yet, see How do I validate my domain for Simple SSL?
+If your domain isn’t pointed to Flywheel yet, see the help article: How do I validate my domain for Simple SSL?

 Absolutely!
 Once the cert is installed and activated, you’ll find the option to Force HTTPS in the Advanced tab of the site’s Flywheel Dashboard.